create3000/x_ite/docs/DOM-Integration.md

 DOM integration allows you to integrate 3D content seamlessly into your web page, with just a JavaScript file included the scene can be written directly into the XHTML or HTML markup.

-Andreas Plesch wrote a nice plug-in for X3D HTML DOM integration.
-This enables JavaScript authors to use X3D content as if it would be HTML.It links the X3D DOM nodes to the X3D scene graph and thereby allows for control of the X3D scene using regular DOM manipulation methods. **HTML DOM integration is available by default now.**
+Andreas Plesch wrote a nice plug-in for X3D DOM integration.
+This enables JavaScript authors to use X3D content as if it would be HTML.
+It links the X3D DOM nodes to the X3D scene graph and thereby allows for control of the X3D scene using regular DOM manipulation methods. **HTML DOM integration is available by default now.**

 ### Reference